HydroGEM: A Self Supervised Zero Shot Hybrid TCN Transformer Foundation Model for Continental Scale Streamflow Quality Control: HydroGEM Model Architecture

 \paragraph{Transformer.} The TCN output is projected from 128 to 256 dimensions and processed through 4 transformer layers with 8-head attention.
-We use Cosine Retention Attention with learnable temporal decay \cite{Mongaras2024} to prevent attention collapse in long sequences.
-Sliding window attention (256 positions) reduces complexity from $O(T^2)$ to $O(T \cdot W)$.
+We use Cosine Retention Attention with learnable temporal decay~\cite{mongaras2025cottention,sun2023retnet} to improve stability on long sequences.
+Sliding window attention with window size $W=256$ reduces complexity from $O(T^2)$ to $O(T \cdot W)$.
 The transformer contributes 9.8 million parameters.

 \paragraph{Decoder and Skip Connections.} The decoder mirrors the encoder, with four TCN blocks reconstructing the original sequence.
-A gated skip connection adaptively combines encoder and decoder pathways, creating a curriculum learning effect: early training relies on skip connections for gradient flow while later training strengthens the transformer pathway.
-The gate parameter $\alpha$ is initialized to yield near-zero contribution from the skip path, gradually increasing during training.
+A gated skip connection adaptively combines encoder and decoder pathways, which can improve gradient flow during early training: the gate parameter $\alpha$ is learned during training, initialized to favor the main pathway.
+The complete backbone comprises 14.2 million parameters: TCN encoder (2.1M), transformer (9.8M), TCN decoder (2.1M), and projection layers (0.2M).